 WARWICK, R.I. — The public hearings continue in the fight to build the state’s largest power plant and many residents are still looking for answers.

 On Sept.
-21 the public got its first chance to tell the Energy Facilities Siting Board (EFSB) what it thought of the recent release of 12 advisory opinions, the state and local assessments that will inform the board for its decision to accept or deny the $700 million fossil-fuel project proposed for Burrillville.
+21 the public got its first chance to tell the Energy Facility Siting Board (EFSB) what it thought of the recent release of 12 advisory opinions, the state and local assessments that will inform the board for its decision to accept or deny the $700 million fossil-fuel project proposed for Burrillville.

 During the recent listening session, most opponents focused on the Chicago-based developer’s failure to secure a water supply to cool the natural-gas/diesel power plant, a fact that was noted in six of the 12 advisory opinions.

 Meg Kerr of the Audubon Society of Rhode Island said the absence of information from Invenergy Thermal Development LLC about water has prevented the habitat protection organization from rendering a complete review of the project's environmental impacts.